SB-Security/audits/README.md

 - **We match the team to your protocol.** Different stacks need different skills, so we pick auditors who already know your chain and your problem.
 All are public audit contest winners.
 On a retainer, two or more are on call any time of day.
 - **We win public audit contests.** Gold at Venus Governance and Fenix Finance.
 Silver at Recall.
 Top 5 at ZetaChain, Badger eBTC, Kelp DAO, and Zaros.
 Full list below.
 - **We stay with you after the audit.** 8 out of 10 clients hire us again.
 We help you fix the bugs and watch the code after it goes live.
 - **We work on many chains and languages.** Solidity, Rust, Move, and Cairo.
-Ethereum, Berachain, Hyperliquid, Movement, Stellar, Solana, Starknet, Abstract, PulseChain, and more.
+Ethereum, Berachain, Hyperliquid, Movement, Stellar, Solana, Starknet, Abstract, Arbitrum, and more.

 ## Selected Work